 The Granger site has successfully mined and processed trona ore at a profit for over 35 years.
 In this time, capital has been expended as appropriate to sustain the operation at the current production and operating cost level.
-The Granger Optimization Project is underway with the upgraded operation scheduled to start in the second half of 2023.
+In 2023, the Granger Optimization Project reached substantial completion and achieved first production.
 Capital expenditures are generally for sustaining production and operating costs except for some remaining capital for our Granger Optimization Project.
 We believe that the Granger site and its operating equipment are maintained in good working condition.

-The total book value of the Westvaco and Granger sites as of December 31, 2022 and December 31, 2021 was approximately \$1,528 million and \$1,439 million, respectively.
+The total book value of the Westvaco and Granger sites as of December 31, 2023 and December 31, 2022 was approximately \$1,668 million and \$1,528 million, respectively.

 In many cases, market demand drives annual production so that actual production may be less than plant capacities.
-The table below shows annual production from our trona property and its four plants for the fiscal years ended December 31, 2022, 2021 and 2020.
+The table below shows annual production from our trona property and its four plants for the fiscal years ended December 31, 2023, 2022 and 2021.